Skip to content

 1.Introduction

-Live Art AI, Inc., a Delaware corporation with its principal place of business at 700 Rockland Road, Rockland, DE 19732 (“LiveArt,” “we,” “us,” or “our”), operates the liveart.ai website, the LiveArt mobile applications (together, the “Site”), the LiveArt application programming interface (the “API”), and related products and services (collectively, the “Service”).
+Live Art AI, Inc., a Delaware corporation with its principal place of business at 700 Rockland Road, Rockland, DE 19732, USA (“LiveArt,” “we,” “us,” or “our”), operates the liveart.ai website, the LiveArt mobile applications (together, the “Site”), the LiveArt application programming interface (the “API”), and related products and services (collectively, the “Service”).

 These Terms of Service (“Terms”) govern your access to and use of the Service.
 By accessing or using the Service, creating an account, registering for API access, or clicking to accept these Terms, you agree to be bound by these Terms.
 If you do not agree, do not access or use the Service.